EthanTPainter/Comparative-Programming/README.md

   - Seam Carving Overview by Josh Hug (http://nifty.stanford.edu/2015/hug-seam-carving/)
   - Original SIG GRAPH video to complement the website listed above (https://www.youtube.com/watch?v=6NcIJXTlugc)\
 - LIMITATIONS: Current implementation is used for relatively small, easy to process images.
-Values are moved around using Int variables/methods, so upper bound of Integer values is a concern with larger images and larger values to process
+Values are moved around using Int variables/methods, so upper bound of integer values is a concern with larger images and larger values to process

 Haskell-Functions